alexkocodes/Rate-My-NYU-Professors/README.md

 1. Go to any of your albert classes page (see below for example).
 2. Click on the extension on your toolbar.
 3. Click __Click to Show Ratings__ button.
 4. If there is any rating found for that professor, the number will show up next to their name.
-If no ratings found, nothing will show up!
+If no ratings found, it will show N/A.
 5. Click on the rating to go to their rate my professor page.
+Click on N/A to give them the first rating!
 6. Enjoy selecting all your courses!

 <p align="center">